 I was a little scared for my first time snorkeling.
-The thought of just hanging out in the water for any length longer than 10 minutes is a little daunting to me.
+The thought of just hanging out in the water for any length of time longer than 10 minutes was a little daunting for me.
+Do you know the feeling?
 I can swim and I can tread water…but am I a strong swimmer?
 No.

-Having never been snorkeling I saw it as a challenge yet one I wanted to face head on.
+Having never been snorkeling I saw it as a challenge I wanted to face head on.
 I heard Belize was one of the best places to snorkel because it’s a barrier reef area in the Caribbean sea.
-The thought of not attempting to snorkel there was more troubling than conquering my fear of my potential inability to tread water and swim for 45 minutes without a “land” or boat break.
-As soon as we arrived to our hotel, Almond Beach Resort in Hopkins, we signed up for the next morning’s snorkeling excursion.
+The thought of not attempting to snorkel there was more troubling than conquering my fear.
+I wasn’t going to let my inability to tread water and swim for 45 minutes without “land” or a boat break get in my way.

-I was anxious that morning as we stood on the shore with the excursion group; I personally took a swimsuit coverup for the boat (the sun was strong), a hair-tie to keep my hair pulled off my face during the boat ride and swim, and lots of sunblock.
-We were fitted for our snorkeling gear – a mask consisting of goggles and a mouth piece as well as flippers – and I could feel the nerves surfacing as I generously applied 50 SPF sunscreen to my fair skin.
+I was anxious for my first time snorkeling as we stood on the shore with the excursion group.
+I wore a swimsuit underneath a coverup for the boat, a hair-tie to keep my hair pulled off my face, and lots of sunblock.
+We were fitted for our snorkeling gear – a mask, consisting of goggles and a mouth piece, as well as flippers – and I could feel the nerves surfacing as I generously applied SPF 50 sunscreen to my fair skin.

 Boat Loading and a Revelation

-Jaw-dropped.
+My jaw-dropped.
 We could?!
 But how could we swim?!

 This made me free to enjoy the experience.
-I found I loved paddling over towards the guide while in the water as he pointed out some really cool things beneath us including nurse sharks, string rays (HUGE ones too!), Loggerhead sea turtles, parrotfish, sea cucumbers and really cool coral.
+I found I loved paddling over towards the guide, who was also in the water with us, as he pointed out some cool things beneath us.
+These ocean dwellers included nurse sharks, string rays (HUGE ones!), Loggerhead sea turtles, parrotfish, sea cucumbers and beautiful coral.

 The rest of the morning was a breeze and a wonderful experience.
-I learned the following that day:

 Heading to Belize?
 Also check out: